5 Ways to Fix a Corrupted Flash Drive without Formatting

-If you create other backup image, such as, disk backup, partition backup, you can still restore files from the image.
-AOMEI Backupper offers you a feature called Explore Image that allows you to do selective file restore by manually copying the files you want to restore out.
+Note: If you create other backup image, such as, disk backup, partition backup, you can still restore files from the image with its Explore Image feature.
+It will create virtual partitions and allows you to do selective file restore by manually copying the files you want to restore out.

 When your USB drive is damaged, you cannot directly format it.
 Because this operation will lead to data loss forever.
 Just stop using it and learn how to open USB without formatting in Windows 10, 8, 7 by the given solutions.